mhalano/dotdot/README.md

 dotdot
 ======

-Just a small project to manage dotfiles.
+Just a small tool to manage dotfiles.